 Additionally, some flavorings used in e-cigarettes have been known to cause cellular damage in your mouth.
 There have also been studies which have concluded that vaping leads to the same suppression of key immune genes in your nasal passages, throat and lungs.
 This means that vaping e-cigarettes is potentially just as harmful as regular cigarette smoke.

 Lastly, research has shown a direct correlation between smoking and slower wound healing after surgery.
 Inhaling cigarette smoke reduces the oxygen levels in your body and without proper oxygen levels, wounds take much longer to close.
 This leaves you with open wounds and a much higher risk of infection.

-Therefore, if you’re a smoker, your emergency dentist in Albuquerque believes it is important to understand how smoking can impact your body’s ability to heal itself.
+Therefore, if you’re a smoker, it is important to understand how smoking can impact your body’s ability to heal itself.
 Especially if you have an upcoming surgery.
 If so, quitting smoking before undergoing the surgery will ensure that your body will be able to heal itself much easier.